boris-lenzinger/js-command-line-parsing/README.md

 # Description of the project

-This tool allows to parse a command line of a script.
-I had done the same for bash scripts and wanted to use the same mindset for this language.
+Yet another parsing command line for scripts.
+This is not an attempt to reinvent the wheel.
+It is part of my learning of NodeJS and I wanted to adapt the ideas I had put in practice with command line parsing in bash scripts.

 # Common issue in parameters parsing

-Usually, scripts are written at different moments.
-The scripts are built around a common thema and then may need to use the same set of options.
+Usually, a set scripts is written on a long time period.
+The scripts are built around a common thema (your environment) and then may need to use the same set of options.
-But it is quite commoni, among different scripts, to have parameters with different names that designates the same thing.
+But it is quite common, among different scripts, to have parameters with different names that designates the same thing.
 That is what I call the parameters inconsistency issue.

-I encountered this problem in a mission where I had to maintain and improve bash scripts.
-This was a big issue to remember what was the syntax for the option for this script or this script (one with underscore instead of hyphen, one with long option that had a different spelling than the same option in another script).
+I encountered this problem in a mission where I had to maintain and improve a huge set of bash scripts.
+This was a big issue to remember what was the syntax for the options of one script or another (one with underscore instead of hyphen, one with long option that had a different spelling than the same option in another script).

 # The idea to avoid the parameters inconsistency